IxI-97/IxI-97.github.io/Alternative_Installation.md

 ```
   conda activate BiomiX-env
 ```
-  7. Install R and igraph package.
+  7. Install the R and igraph package.
 ```
   conda install -c conda-forge r-base=4.1.3
   conda install -c conda-forge r-igraph
 ```
-  8. Run the BiomiX_INSTALL Python script clicking on it or typing in the conda powershell
+  8. Run the BiomiX_INSTALL Python script by clicking on it or typing in the conda PowerShell
 ```
   python path/to/BiomiX2.2/_INSTALL/BiomiX_INSTALL.py
 ```